 Red wine offers numerous benefits that are highlighted throughout the Nutrition Genome Report.
 Red wine has been found in studies to increase probiotic diversity, where 70-80% of your immune system resides.
 Scientists have isolated 11 strains of probiotic bacteria from wine and research has shown that polyphenols in wine increase gut diversity and the inhibition of pathogenic bacteria.
 Polyphenols also reduce inflammation through the nitric oxide genes and activate the anti-aging protein SIRT1 which benefits APOE for brain health.
 The combination of polyphenols and alcohol enhance PON1 gene function for a healthy heart.

 In 2002, a study1 in Spain found that total alcohol intake from beer and hard liquor was not related to the occurrence of the common cold. whereas wine was inversely associated with the risk of the common cold.
-Closer inspection found that red wine had the strongest effect against the common cold.
+Closer inspection found that red wine had the strongest effect

 But what if wine gives you a headache?